BOARD OF DIRECTORS

 Rebecca Turner - Secretary

-Rebecca Turner is an attorney and Senior Director of Programs and Policy at American Forests, the oldest national conservation organization in the US, where she oversees the formation of the organization's policy agenda, government relations, external affairs and advocacy efforts.
+Becky Turner is Chief of Staff and General Counsel at American Forests, the oldest national conservation organization in the US, where she oversees the implementation of the strategic vision for the organization, provides insights on its range of programs, and offers legal guidance.
 She has dedicated more than 20 years to environmental and conservation work.
 Prior to joining American Forests, Becky was a mediator for The Keystone Center, a nonprofit dispute resolution organization, where she resolved multiparty, multi-issue environmental and natural resource law and policy conflicts.
 Becky earned a Master of Environmental Management from the Yale School of Forestry and Environmental Studies, a Juris Doctor from Vermont Law School and a Bachelor of Science in environmental conservation from the University of New Hampshire.
-She was the chairperson of the American Bar Association's Forest Resources Committee from 2013-2015 and continues to serve the committee as a vice-chairperson.
-This is her third time living in the Washington DC area, always returning upon completion of her degrees.
 She is thrilled to be associated with the Audubon Naturalist Society where she can focus on local conservation efforts and on-the-ground results.

 Board Members in Alphabetical Order